 |The four of us- Dennis, Matelle, Ced and Benedict with the background of saw-toothed peaks|

-We reached the knife edged and I was back to life, our target was to reach Mayo’s Peak by 2pm.
-I enjoyed the trail though very dangerous, it challenged me!
+We reached the knife edge trail and I was back to life, our target was to reach Mayo’s Peak by 2pm.
+I enjoyed the trail.
+It was very dangerous, and it challenged me!
 What was on my mind then was: should I get back here after all of these and take again all of these difficulties?
 I also realized how I value my life that I have to be very careful every step of the way,of course with the mindset of successfully finishing it.
 Just like our journey in life, I guess.

 |Buddy pointing the trails we would be trekking at ahead including the knife-edged part|

 Reaching Mayo's peak finally, we took enough rest and later prepared to descend again.
 After a few minute-walk was a spacious campsite.
 And there are no more rocks!
-I was telling to Tatay Remy that, that kind is the mountain I know.
+I was telling to Tatay Remy, "that kind is the mountain I know."
 From Mayo’s Peak to Guiting-Guiting summit down to the other side, it’s was a peculiar thing to me ^_^ A mountain of rocks, a pile of rocks, that’s G2!

 The following day was a fine sunny day and smooth two-ferry trip to Batangas Port.Thankful to God, we made it!

 |bidding goodbye to the mountain who challenged me a lot yet taught me not to give up.
 Til my next visit. :)|